rayruchira/rayruchira/README.md

-<h1 align="center">Hi, I'm Ruchira Ray </h1>
+<h1 align="center">Hey, I'm Ruchira </h1>

 #### About Me

-I'm a third year Computer Science undergraduate and a ML research enthusiast.
+I'm a third year undergraduate studying Computer Science.
+I am an ML research enthusiast.
+My pronouns are: She/Her.
+<p></P>
 Currently, I have been working on supervised image classification.
 As a Samsung PRISM Researcher, I have worked on audio antispoofing and speaker verification.
 At NIT Rourkela, I have also worked on recommendation systems.

 - 🔭 I’m also working on implementing ML papers such as [UNET with TGS](https://github.com/rayruchira/UNET-segmentation-pytorch-TGS)